 Looking around at the scenery, I kept saying, “Wow!”
 That’s a pattern that would repeat itself during my five days in the Glacier National Park region, as I found myself in a state of awe every time new mountains or glaciers or lakes came into view.
 Bowman Lake made the best first impression imaginable.

-Glacier Country is my Featured Travel Destination for October, so stay tuned for a ton of pics and dispatches all month long.
+Glacier Country is my Featured Travel Destination for October, so stay tuned for a ton of pics and dispatches all month long, including posts about Hidden Lake, the cool town of Whitefish, and a mile by mile guide to driving Going to the Sun Road.
 For now, enjoy a few more of the sights along the way from Polebridge to Bowman Lake.

 Note: Glacier Country Tourism hosted my stay in Montana.